bertofurth/Seagate-Central-Samba/README.md

 serving functionality will not be slowed down as it will be using the second CPU.

-Unfortunately, standard samba software as used by this installation guide does not make use of AMP mode.
+Unfortunately, normal samba software as used by this installation guide does not make use of AMP mode.
 This is because AMP is rarely implemented in modern linux systems.
 Most modern linux systems use "Symmetrical Multi Processing" (SMP) which allows **all** processes to make use of **any** CPU.

 Given that the Seagate Central doesn't normally do anything except serve files, in my judgement this disadvantage won't make much of a practical difference in the moderate usage environment of a home or small business where a Seagate Central would typically be deployed.
+The only minor exception I've encountered is just after bootup when the Seagate Central spends a few minutes cataloging the data files stored on the unit.
+During this brief time the CPU load can be quite high and file serving performance can slightly suffer.

 Note that I have another project in the works that deals with upgrading the Linux Kernel on the Seagate Central.
-This will overcome the second CPU problem by making both CPUs in the Seagate Central available for **all** linux processes.
+This will overcome the second CPU problem by making **both** CPUs in the Seagate Central available for **all** linux processes.
 That is, SMP (Symmetrical Multi Processing) will be implemented in this updated Linux Kernel.